privacysandbox/protected-auction-key-value-service/docs/deployment/deploying_on_gcp.md

 ### Option 2: Via service mesh

 In short, service mesh is an internal load balancer.
 So, it is only available internally within a VPC.
-The Kv-server is set up with a service mesh as a backend service and we can query it internally using proxyless gRPC.
+The KV Server is set up with a service mesh as a backend service and we can query it internally using proxyless gRPC.
 Normally, you would send proxyless gRPC queries from other internal servers (e.g., a bidding server).
 For this demo, however, we are setting up a temporary server within the same VPC and service mesh as the Kv-server for demonstration purposes.